manganganath/Llama2-quant-chatbot/README.md

 # Building you own quant chatbot with Meta Llama 2 model and Databricks Vector Search

-%md-sandbox
 ## Building a quant Chatbot to answer our questions

-In this demo, we'll be building a Chat Bot to based on Dolly.
+In this demo, we'll be building a Chat Bot to based on Llama 2 model fine-tuned for chat (Llama-2-70b-chat).

 We will split this demo in 2 sections: